 A plant is a great addition to any home or garden.
 Not only do they look pretty, they purify and filter the air of nasty indoor air pollutants like dust and cleaning chemicals by absorbing it through their leaves or roots.
 Plus, the colour green is also very therapeutic, especially when you’re trying to find a little peace of mind.
-But we get it, it can be a little tricky to take care of another living thing besides the fam.
-We may have neglected one or two houseplants in our time, but plants can be surprisingly hardy and some are even able to survive for long periods of time without a lot of water, care and sunlight.
-In fact the less care you give them, the more they thrive!
-We found some of the best houseplants in Singapore that require very little TLC so if you’re adding ‘watering the plants’ to the chore roster, maybe assign it to the less-than-busy teens.
+But we get it.
+It can be a little tricky to take care of another living thing besides the fam.
+We may have neglected one or two houseplants in our time, but plants can be surprisingly hardy.
+And some are even able to survive for long periods of time without a lot of water, care and sunlight!
+In fact, the less care you give them, the more they thrive!
+We found some of the best houseplants in Singapore that require very little TLC.
+Yep, these are the best indoor plants to grow in Singapore…

-These are some of the first few plants you’d see in Gardens by the Bay’s Flower Dome.
-Succulents are the ultimate family of un-killable plants.
-They’re fairly happy growing in pots of any size which makes them good desk plants.
-They store water in their stems, roots, and leaves, that means they don’t require a lot of water (they’ve got loads) and hardly any sun.
-As long as you don’t get a little overzealous with the watering these guys are super easy to grow and will thrive on their own.
+Succulents are the ultimate in un-killable, indoor plants.
+They’re fairly happy growing in pots of any size, which makes them good desk plants.
+They store water in their stems, roots and leaves, so don’t require a lot of water (they’ve got loads) and hardly any sun.
+As long as you don’t get a little overzealous with the watering, these guys are super easy to grow and will thrive on their own.
 They can grow from just a little cutting and some soil.
-You can choose to grow any one of its variations including flowering cacti and aloe vera, just stay away from the prickly ones if you have small kids and pets.
+You can choose to grow any one of its variations including flowering cacti and aloe vera.
+Just stay away from the prickly ones if you have small kids and pets.

 Cruising down the streets in a taxi, bus or car, you’re sure to spot the endless rows of palms lining the roads.
 Palms are a main staple of Singapore’s jungles and add a tropical feel to any garden or home.
-One of the most popular palms is the Yellow Palm which is a multi-stemmed plant with feather-shaped fronds and naturally golden yellow leaves.
-These palms are very hardy and will thrive whether in sun or shade as well as purifies the air, but some pruning is needed due to its clustering growth pattern to give it space to grow.
+One of the most popular indoor palms is the Yellow Palm, which is a multi-stemmed plant with feather-shaped fronds and naturally golden yellow leaves.
+These palms are very hardy and will thrive whether in sun or shade as well as purifies the air.
+However, some pruning is needed due to its clustering growth pattern to give it space to grow.

 This family of plants make popular indoor houseplants.
 Fiddle Leaf Figs in particular are one of the most well-known variations and you can grow them any way you like, whether as a tree or a small pot plant.
 It’ll happily sit on a windowsill or in a corner of the room.
 Water it once a week, just enough to make the soil wet, keep it sheltered with some light and it’ll do the rest.

-Ferns are versatile plants with a variety of uses from food to medicine, natural filters on top of being ornamental plants.
-You’d be hard pressed to not spot a Bird’s Nest Fern or two wedged in between branches of trees.
+Ferns are some of the best indoor plants, especially in a climate like Singapore.
 Most ferns grow best in indirect sunlight in humid airs which makes them great for keeping in the bathroom or kitchen as well as a hanging plant.
 The Boston Fern is a popular choice.
 Although ferns like moist soil, be sure that the soil is dry to the touch before watering your fern.

 Topping the list of some of the toughest houseplants on the planet is the Snake Plant.
 Also known as Mother in Law’s Tongue (no comment), these plants are known for their sharp leaves and stubborn resilience.
 This plant isn’t too picky unlike its namesake and it likes plenty of light, but can handle less if necessary.